Submit a form.

 .submit()yields the same subject it was given from the previous command.

 <form id="contact"> <input type="text" name="message"> <button type="submit">Send</button> </form>

 .submit() is not implemented like other action commands, and does not follow the same rules of waiting for actionability.

-.submit() is just a helpful command which is a simple shortcut.
+.submit() is a helpful command used as a shortcut.
 Normally a user has to perform a different “action” to submit a form.
 It could be clicking a submit

 <button>, or pressing

 .submit() directly is more concise and conveys what you’re trying to test.

 .submit()requires being chained off a command that yields DOM element(s).

 .submit()will automatically wait for assertions you've chained to pass.